rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 *credible* from the vernacular meaning "convincing".

 The primary problem with challenge response methods is that it places the burden of spam prevention upon the sender.
-Whenever an e-mail server implementing challenge-response schemes receives a message from a new sender, it holds that message in a queue.
-It then sends an e-mail to the original sender challenging them to reply.
+Whenever an email server implementing challenge-response schemes receives a message from a new sender, it holds that message in a queue.
+It then sends an email to the original sender challenging them to reply.
 When the server receives a response to this challenge, it white-lists that sender.
 It should become immediately apparent that automated systems (Rackspace's ticket notification system for example) will never send a response and thus cannot be automatically white-listed.
-Furthermore, many senders simply won't bother responding to the challenge, so a lot of legitimate e-mail will never be delivered and neither the sender nor the recipient will even know why.
+Furthermore, many senders simply won't bother responding to the challenge, so a lot of legitimate email will never be delivered and neither the sender nor the recipient will even know why.

 This is even more deadly when the sender is also behind a